 Shelf-stable means able to be safely stored at room temperature in a sealed container.
 Shelf-stable does not include "Time/Temperature Controlled for Safety Food" as it is defined in the 2013 Food Code as adopted under 105 CMR 590.001(A).

+Small Business means, for the purposes of 935 CMR 500.005(1)(b), an applicant or Licensee that (i) currently employs a combined total of 50 or fewer full-time equivalent employees in all locations or employees work less than a combined total of 2,600 hours per quarter; and (ii) has gross revenues of $5 million or less, as reported to the Massachusetts Department of Revenue the year prior to the date of the Licensee’s renewal application or as otherwise demonstrated in a form and manner determined by the Commission.

+Social Consumption Establishment means an entity licensed to sell Marijuana or Marijuana Products and allow Consumers to consume Marijuana or Marijuana Products solely on its Premises.

+Social Consumption Pilot Program means a limited number of Social Consumption Establishments, specifically Social Consumption Establishments, in certified municipalities.

+Social Equity Program Participant means an individual who qualified to participate in the Social Equity Program and is designated as a program participant by the Commission.

-Summary Suspension means the suspension of any License or registration issued under 935 CMR 501.000 and the cessation of all operations in order to protect the public health, safety and welfare.
+Summary Suspension means the suspension of any License or registration issued under 935 CMR 501.000: Medical Use of Marijuana and the cessation of all operations in order to protect the public health, safety and welfare.

 Temporary Patient Registration means an interim registration document for patients and their Personal Caregivers generated automatically upon the Commission's receipt of a Certifying Healthcare Provider's Electronic Certification.
 The temporary registration document shall constitute a Registration Card for patients and their Personal Caregivers to access an MTC.
 Temporary registration shall expire 14 days after the Commission issues the Registration Card or on the issuance and receipt of an annual Registration Card, whichever occurs first.